ros2/ros2_documentation/source/The-ROS2-Project/Platform-EOL-Policy.rst

 To protect ourselves from potentially unpatched security vulnerabilities, we proactively drop all EOL platform job runners from the ROS build farm.

 If you're using a target platform that has reached EOL, you should expect to stop receiving updated ROS packages.
-However, ROS Bosses may choose to perform one last update on a target platform after it reaches EOL.
+However, ROS Bosses may choose to perform an update on a target platform after it reaches EOL in exceptional circumstances if the infrastructure is still available.

 For ROS Bosses
 --------------